-Before continuing, we should first be reminded that what is said of Brahman and Prakriti is also to be applied to the individual spirit–purusha–and its individual energy levels–prakriti.
+Before continuing, we should first be reminded that what is said of Brahman and Prakriti is also to be applied to the individual spirit, the purusha, and its individual energy levels or prakriti.

 Two important ideas come into play here: 1) Nothing ever comes from spirit (purusha) or is done by spirit.
 2) As Poe said: “All that we see or seem is but a dream within a dream”–namely, prakriti, the creative energy.

 Therefore, although we must never forget our essential nature as spirit, everything in our experience–in the field–is an objectification of mula-prakriti, the root-energy from which all things are formed.
 For this reason yoga is very much a matter of prakriti, for it is prakriti that needs to be refined and evolved to become a perfect reflection of the purusha.
 That alone is liberation.
-So yogis pay great attention to such things as morality, diet and health.
+So yogis pay great attention to such things as diet and health.
 Meditation practice itself entails certain necessary elements, which is why Patanjali lists asana, pranayama, pratyahara, and dharana as prerequisites for meditation.
-(See Pranava Yoga: Divine Word Meditation.)

 The knower in the field

-“For the purusha, abiding in prakriti, experiences the gunas born of prakriti.
-Attachment to the gunas is the cause of its birth in good and evil wombs” (13:21).
+The Purusha abiding in Prakriti experiences the gunas of Prakriti; attachment to the gunas is the cause of its birth in good and evil wombs (13:21).

-The Supreme Self, the Great Lord, the Supreme Spirit.
-These are all titles of the One, incarnate in the universe and in all bodies.
-It has these major titles revealing Its function within matter.
+The Supreme Spirit [Parampurusha].
+These are all titles of the One who is incarnate in the universe and in all bodies.
+These major titles reveal its function within matter.
 We are considering the Absolute here, not any intermediary or secondary aspect or secondary form-manifestation of the Supreme or our own spirit.
-All is under the direct control of God and of us, as well.
+All is under the direct control of God, and of us, as well.
 Ishwara means the ruler, the controller.
 Just as God is the Great Ruler, so are we on the individual level.
 We are in total control of our personal life-sphere.
 True, that control depends on the supreme control of God, but it is none the less absolute, though finite.

-Experiencer.
+The experiencer.
 This is very interesting.
 We have already been told that spirit is seeing everything, but now the word bhokta tells us that it also feels it as well as sees it objectively.
-So the spirit is both objective and subjective, both transcendent and immanent, yet without really becoming anything other than it eternally is.
+So the spirit is both objective and subjective, both transcendent and immanent, yet without really becoming anything other than what it eternally is.
 This is a crucial insight.
 Further, it tells us that ignorance, indifference, or numbness in relation to the world is not spiritual but degraded.
 We see this in the saints.
-They are more conscious, more reactive, and more involved than anyone else, yet they remain ever what they truly are, and never forget it at any time.
-They are both “here” and “there” just as is God.
+They are more conscious, more reactive and more involved than anyone else, yet they remain ever what they truly are, and never forget it at any time.
+They are both “here” and “there,” just as is God.

 What a storehouse of deepest wisdom is the Bhagavad Gita!
 You can see how necessary it is to delve into the Sanskrit text.
 Learning Sanskrit as an additional language is a herculean labor, but with a few good dictionaries and word-for-word translations (especially Sargeant’s) you can mine the treasures for yourself.

-“He who in this way knows the purusha and prakriti, along with the gunas, however he may exist, is not born again” (13:23).
 This means that anyone who turns toward knowledge of the Self, of Spirit, can come to that knowledge and be free from rebirth in the material plane.
-This does not mean that a person can live in any vile or foolish manner, then “get religion” and escape the consequences of his actions.
-Nevertheless, it is, true, as Krishna has said, that even the worst person who revolves to purify himself can succeed, but that is a coping with evil, not a jumping over it or a circumventing of the moral law.
+This does not mean that a person can live in any vile or foolish manner, then get religious and escape the consequences of his actions.
+Nevertheless it is true, as Krishna has said, that even the worst person who resolves to purify himself can succeed, but that is a coping with evil, not a jumping over it or a circumventing of the moral law.
 This is, certainly, a statement of great hope and optimism.
-No matter what our present degree of evolution may be, whatever our present situation, if we go directly to the heart of things and experience and manifest the Self, then there will be no more need for birth in this lowest of worlds (what my friend the healer Ben Bibb called “this dumb kindergarten”).
+No matter what our present degree of evolution may be, whatever our present situation, if we go directly to the heart of things and experience and manifest the Self, then there will be no more need for birth in this lowest of worlds.
 Consequently this subject of the field and the knower of the field is vital for us.

 Ways of gaining this knowledge